iizukanao/picam/README.md

 ### Supported operating system

-- Raspberry Pi OS (bullseye) 32-bit or 64-bit (with libcamera enabled)
+- Raspberry Pi OS 32-bit or 64-bit (with libcamera enabled)
+- Raspberry Pi 5 is not supported

 ### Installation